Houses searched after CCTV image of Matt Hancock embracing aide leaked

 “We have an ongoing investigation and will not be commenting further until it is concluded.”

-The investigation was launched in response to CCTV images from Mr Hancock’s parliamentary office being leaked to The Sun newspaper, which published them last month.
+The investigation was launched in response to CCTV images from Mr Hancock’s office being leaked to The Sun newspaper, which published them last month.

-The images showed the then health secretary embracing and kissing his taxpayer-funded adviser Gina Coladangelo.
+The images show the then health secretary checking that the corridor outside the office is clear before closing the door and embracing and kissing his taxpayer-funded adviser Gina Coladangelo.

 The CCTV footage was reportedly filmed on 6 May, when England’s law banned indoor social gatherings of people from different households.
 Guidance also urged people to stay two metres apart and avoid “face to face contact”.

-Soon after the pictures were published, Mr Hancock stood down and was replaced by former chancellor Sajid Javid as health secretary.
+The public backlash over the scandal led to Mr Hancock standing down and being replaced by former chancellor Sajid Javid as health secretary.

+The Metropolitan Police said that it has not launched a criminal investigation as “at this time, it remains a matter for the relevant government department”.

+Marc Jones, the Conservative police crime commissioner (PCC) of Lincolnshire, said that there should be a police investigation launched into the leaking of the images if an offence had been committed.

+The chair of the Association of Police and Crime Commissioners also said at a press conference on Thursday: “Regardless of what motivated people to do a thing we are all subject to the same laws.”

+Kim McGuinness, the Labour PCC of Northumbria, said: “It’s an interesting case and it is thorny, because the public interest is on that affair, but the fact is someone has breached security in what should be a secure place.”

-It has been reported that Mr Hancock and Ms Coladangelo have left their spouses, with whom they both have had children with, to move in together.
+It has been reported that Mr Hancock and Ms Coladangelo have both left their family homes since their affair was exposed.

+Mr Hancock has three children with his wife Martha, an oestopath.
+Ms Coladangelo has three children with her husband Oliver Tress, owner of high street retailer Oliver Bonas – where she had worked as the marketing and communications director.

-Ms Coladangelo, who was previously a director at lobbying firm Luther Pendragon, had met the Suffolk MP at Oxford University where they became close friends over a shared passion for student radio.
+Ms Coladangelo, previously a director at lobbying firm Luther Pendragon, had met the West Suffolk Conservative MP at Oxford University, where they became close friends over a shared passion for student radio.

-At the time of the affair, she had been married to Oliver Tress, the owner of high street retailer Oliver Bonas – where she had worked as the marketing and communications director.

 In September last year, she was handed a £15,000-a-year role as non-executive director at the Department for Health and Social Care.

-There is no public record of the appointment, that was made during the Covid-19 pandemic, but it is listed on her LinkedIn page.
+There is no public record of the appointment, which was made during the Covid-19 pandemic, but it is listed on her LinkedIn page.

 Mr Hancock has been accused of cronyism on a number of occasions over his personal links with businesses and individuals that were awarded NHS contracts during the pandemic.